Rubén Vargas

-Rubén Estephan Vargas Martínez (born 5 August 1998) is a Swiss professional footballer who plays as a winger or attacking midfielder for Spanish club Sevilla and the Switzerland national team.
+Rubén Estephan Vargas Martínez (born 5 August 1998) is a Swiss professional footballer who plays as a winger or attacking midfielder for club Sevilla and the Switzerland national team.

 Club career

 Vargas made his professional debut for FC Luzern in a 1–1 tie with FC Zürich on 27 August 2017.

-He signed a 5 year contract with Augsburg in the summer of 2019, becoming the first Bundesliga player of Dominican descent.
-He scored his first goal in his second match, against Union Berlin.
+He signed a five-year contract with FC Augsburg in June 2019, becoming the first Bundesliga player of Dominican descent.
+He scored his first goal in his second match, against Union Berlin on 24 August.
+On 25 July 2021, he signed a four-year contract extension with Augsburg, running until June 2025.

 On 9 January 2025, Vargas signed a contract with Spanish club Sevilla until 2029.

 International career

 Vargas made his Switzerland senior team debut on 8 September 2019, in a UEFA Euro 2020 qualifier against Gibraltar.
 He replaced Granit Xhaka in the 74th minute.
 On 18 November, he scored his first senior international goal against the same opposition in a 6–1 win.

-Vargas scored a crucial penalty for Switzerland during UEFA Euro 2020 in a shootout against France on 28 June in the round of 16, helping Switzerland qualify for the quarter-final.
-However, Vargas, later missed a penalty for Switzerland during the shootout against Spain on 2 July in the quarter-final, which they would end up losing.
+In 2021, Vargas scored a crucial penalty for Switzerland during UEFA Euro 2020 in a shootout against France on 28 June in the round of 16, helping Switzerland qualify for the quarter-final.
+However, Vargas, later missed a penalty for Switzerland during the shoot-out against Spain on 2 July in the quarter-final, which they would end up losing.

 Vargas started all four of Switzerland's matches at the 2022 FIFA World Cup, assisting Remo Freuler's winning goal in the Group G decider against Serbia on 2 December.

 On 7 June 2024, Vargas was named in Switzerland's squad for UEFA Euro 2024.
 He started the team's opening match, playing 74 minutes of a 3–1 win over Hungary in Cologne.
 He was awarded player of the match for Switzerland's round of 16 game against defending champions Italy, both scoring and assisting a goal in a 2–0 victory.

+On 20 May 2026, Vargas was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored his first World Cup goals against Bosnia and Herzegovina and Canada in the group stage.
+He scored the winning penalty during the shootout against Colombia in the round of 16, securing his nation's place in the quarter-finals for the first time since 1954.

 Personal life

-Vargas was born in Adligenswil, Switzerland, to a Dominican father called Victor Vargas alias "Filete", and a Swiss mother, and holds citizenship of both nations.
-Vargas shares a hometown with his former Augsburg teammate and ex Switzerland captain Stephan Lichtsteiner.
+Vargas was born in Adligenswil, Switzerland, to a Dominican father named Victor Vargas alias "Filete", and a Swiss mother, and holds citizenship of both nations.
+He is a Christian.